Strategic Planning & Execution

 - Designing the steps to bridge the gap between the current situation and the objectives is sensitive because its relevance highly depends on the success of the other steps namely objective setting and the diagnosis.
 Even if this is ensured, the hardest is still ahead.
 In fact, the researchers have shown that the implementation is the phase during which strategies fail most.
 The transformation will be achieved only if the management can show strong leadership to drive the team and ensure the appropriation of the strategic project.

 Under the uncertainty prevailing today, it is unrealistic to rely on assumptions when it comes to formulating your strategy.
 At MTC, we protect our clients from embarking on a strategizing project that ends- up being a dead-end.
-We study all the scenarios possible and formulate an action plan for each outcome.
-Unlike many analysts who use scenarios to predict the future, we use them as a tool to keep managers alert about the alternatives that may arise, thus allowing for more flexibility and resilience if the customer’s business.
+We study all the scenarios possible based on Nobel prize-winning economist John Nash to select the optimal option and formulate an action plan for each outcome based on the Balanced Scorecard Strategy framework.
+We use scenarios to predict the future with predictive analytics tools, and we use them as a tool to keep managers alert about the alternatives that may arise, thus allowing for more flexibility and resilience if the customer’s business.